TRANSIT-Team/Fine-Grained-Attribute-Based-Policy-Machine/README.md

  The Service just stores and accomplishe the rights of the stored data.
 It does not generates ids.
  It needs a neo4J database.
 So its graph based.

+## Docker
- Docker: docker pull transitproject/finer-grained-policy-machine Also find a Docker-Compose in /access_control/docker-compose.yml
+ Docker: docker pull transitproject/finer-grained-policy-machine

+ Also find a Docker-Compose in /access_control/docker-compose.yml which starts the service and the needed Neo4J Server.

 ## How it works